publiccodeyml/publiccode.yml/README.md

 ## Finding projects

-You can find all `publiccode.yml` on GitHub files by searching using the frontend or the API.
+Finding projects depends on how the serch API is structured for every hosting platform.
+For example, you can find all `publiccode.yml` on GitHub files by searching using the frontend or the API.

 * [GitHub Search `filename:publiccode.yml`](https://github.com/search?utf8=%E2%9C%93&q=filename%3Apubliccode.yml&type=)